British Rail Class 60: Electrical

 The main alternator is a Brush BA1006A type, providing power for the traction motors via rectification circuits to DC.
 The auxiliary alternator is Brush BAA 702A Auxiliary Alternator, providing power for the radiator fans, lubrication and fuel oil pumps, traction motor cooling fans and air compressors amongst others.
 The main and auxiliary alternators are both driven by the main engine.

-Each of the six axles is driven via a reduction gear by one nose suspended axle hung traction motor (Brush designed and built TM2161A four pole motors).
-Each motor has a separate microprocessor-controlled power supply (SEPEX in Brush's designation – from "Separately Excited"), a system that was first tried on one Class 58, 58050.
-One feature of this system is that if one set of wheels/axle/motor starts to wheelslip their speed can be reduced without affecting the other motors.
+Each of the six axles is driven via a reduction gear by one nose suspended axle hung traction motor (Brush designed and built the TM2161A four-pole motors).
+Each motor has a separate microprocessor-controlled power supply (SEPEX in Brush's designation – from "Separately Excited"), a system that was first tried on one Class 58, 58050, allowing the speed of a slipping axle to be reduced without affecting the others.

 Prime mover

-The engine is an 8-cylinder, 145 litre Mirrlees Blackstone 8MB275T four-stroke diesel traction engine (275 mm cylinder diameter); the Mirrlees engine was one of the most fuel efficient available at the time (189g of fuel per kWhr), but relatively heavy.
+The engine is an 8-cylinder, 145 litre Mirrlees Blackstone 8MB275T four-stroke diesel traction engine (275 mm cylinder diameter); the Mirrlees engine was one of the most fuel efficient available at the time (189g of fuel per kWh), but relatively heavy.
 The engine was also successfully installed in marine applications such as small ships and passenger ferries.
 The low cylinder count for the rated power was expected to result in lower maintenance costs.